dsdanielpark/Gemini-API/documents/README_DEV.md

 ### Multi-language Gemini
-For commercial use cases, please refrain from using the unofficial Google Translate package included in bardapi for non-commercial purposes.
+For commercial use cases, please refrain from using the unofficial Google Translate package included in `python-gemini-api` for non-commercial purposes.
 Instead, kindly visit the official Google Cloud Translation website.
-Please use it responsibly, taking full responsibility for your actions, as bardapi package does not assume any implicit or explicit liability.
+Please use it responsibly, taking full responsibility for your actions, as `python-gemini-api` package does not assume any implicit or explicit liability.
 > Official Google Translation API
 - Support Languages: https://cloud.google.com/translate/docs/languages?hl=ko
 > Unofficial Google Trnaslator for non-profit purposes (such as feature testing)